SEND and the Local Offer

 We will share information with the school the pupil is moving to.
 For pupils in Y6 moving to secondary education, the SENDCo from the chosen school will be invited to attend the transition review.
 Pupils will also be given additional opportunities to visit the new school and prepare for this transition.

-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible for the progress and development of all the pupils in their class.
 High quality first teaching is our first step in responding to pupils who have SEND.
 This will be adapted for individual pupils.
 We will also provide the following interventions:

 - Speech and Language interventions e.g. Social Communication Group; Block or Lego Therapy; Specific speech intervention – narrative therapy, comprehension.